UltraFuzz: Towards Resource-saving in Distributed Fuzzing: Introduction

-\textbf{We implement our design and evaluate it on large-scale experiments.} We implement a tool called UniFuzz and conduct experiments on 12 real-world programs with computing cores ranging from 1 to 128.
-Results show that UniFuzz has better performance than state-of-the-art tools such as AFL, PAFL an EnFuzz.
-The overhead of synchronization is about 0.4\%.
-UniFuzz also discovered 16 vulnerabilities from real-world programs and Google fuzzer-test-suite.
+\textbf{We conduct the first research on resource-saving in distributed fuzzing.} Though improves efficiency, distributed environment amplifies the resource-wasting problem of fuzzing.
+We summarize three situations in distributed fuzzing that can cause resource-wasting and propose novel approaches to solve these problems.
+Based on a dynamic centralized task scheduling scheme, our approach can achieve instant fuzzing status synchronization, global energy scheduling, and elastic computing resource allocation, which can reduce resource wasting by avoiding problems such as task conflicts, workload imbalance, and potential bottlenecks of seed evaluation.

-\textbf{We achieve a counter-intuitive super-linear acceleration.} Intuitively, parallel fuzzing should only get a sub-linear acceleration.
-For example, parallel fuzzing with four nodes for one hour only theoretically has the same performance as fuzzing with one node for four hours.
-In reality, the former should perform less good as the latter owing to the cost of synchronization and task distribution.
-However, our experiments show that the optimized parallelism of fuzzing can overcome this limitation.
-We made a detailed explanation and proved it with additional experiments.
+\textbf{We implement our design and evaluate it in large-scale experiments.} We implement a tool called UltraFuzz and conduct experiments on 16 real-world programs with computing cores ranging from 8 to 128.
+The scale of our experiments is more than 6,186 CPU days.
+Results show that UltraFuzz outperforms state-of-the-art tools like AFL, AFL-P, PAFL, and EnFuzz in aspects of branch coverage, path coverage, and the number of test cases.
+The synchronization overhead is about 1.26\%.
+UltraFuzz also found 24 vulnerabilities in them.
+UltraFuzz has been made publicly available online \footnote{\url{https://gitlink.org.cn/hunter-2018/Ultrafuzz.git}} to encourage and support future research.

-The rest of the paper is organized as follows: Section~2 reviews the background knowledge of parallel fuzzing and AFL.
-Section~3 introduces the design of centralized dynamic task scheduling and illustrates the key techniques we adopt.
-Section~4 introduces how we implement UniFuzz.
-Section~5 presents the evaluation of UniFuzz.
-Section~6 discusses the performance of Unifuzz and explains the experiment results.
-Section~7 surveys related works and is followed by conclusions.
+\textbf{We observe counter-intuitive ``super-linear acceleration''.} Intuitively speaking, parallel fuzzing should only achieve sub-linear acceleration.
+For example, for parallel fuzzing with four nodes in one hour and fuzzing with one node in four hours, the former should perform less well, owing to the cost of synchronization and task dispatching.
+However, our experiments show a different result.
+We conduct additional experiments to reveal the deep reasons behind this phenomenon and dig deep into the inherent advantages of parallel fuzzing over serial fuzzing, including the global optimization of seed energy scheduling and the escape of local optimal seed.